 1. Increase Your Vitamin Intake

-Vitamin C: This vitamin is one of the greatest aid when it comes to helping your immune system to flourish.
-Vitamin C, also known as Ascorbic acid, builds your immune system by increasing the body’s resistance to infection.
+- Vitamin C: This vitamin is a good aid when it comes to helping the immune system to flourish.
+Vitamin C, also known as Ascorbic acid, builds the immune system by increasing the body’s resistance to infection.

 This is because it acts as an antioxidant, a nutrient that chemically binds and neutralizes the tissue-damaging effects of free radicals.